helidon-io/helidon/docs/se/guides/webclient.md

 ```
 1. The base URI of the outbound requests.
 <!--@mdc :: -->

+By default, the Helidon quickstart application runs on localhost:8080.
+If for
 some reason the host name or port number of the quickstart application is
 changed, make sure that the baseURI is also modified to reflect that change.
 Once built, the WebClient can be used to send a GET request to the greeting